junxit/us-congress-bills-110/derived/amendments.md

 ### 20 U.S.C. § 1087h

-> in the header, by striking “2011” and inserting “2013”; and
+> in the heading of such paragraph, by striking “2011” and inserting “2013”; and

 | | |
 |---|---|